zabbix/zabbix/templates/san/hpe_msa2060_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.2/manual/config/templates_out_of_the_box/http) for basic instructions.

-1. Create user "zabbix" on the storage with monitor role.
+1. Create user "zabbix" with monitor role on the storage .
-2. Link template to the host.
+2. Link the template to a host.
-3. Configure {$HPE.MSA.API.PASSWORD} and an interface with address through which one API is accessible if not specified.
+3. Configure {$HPE.MSA.API.PASSWORD} and an interface with address through which API is accessible if not specified.
 4. Change {$HPE.MSA.API.SCHEME} and {$HPE.MSA.API.PORT} macros if needed.